Scientific Triathlon is all about helping age-group triathletes train smarter and achieve their triathlon goals.

 What you have written makes a great deal of sense to me.
 I like that you suggest simplicity in the early stages of the program.
 I have spent some time on your site and am finding so much of it makes sense!
 I am VERY impressed by the amount of care and work you put into providing so much information and guidance to your viewership!

-By the way, if you're pretty new to triathlon, the right place to start is definitely the free, 3-part email course on building your own, personalized triathlon training program to get started.
+By the way, if you're pretty new to triathlon, the right place to start is definitely to take my free video course on Effective Triathlon Training.
 That's what Barry did, and what many other beginner triathletes have done with great results.

 Whatever your experience level, the Scientific Triathlon Newsletter is the place to be.
-I save some of my tips and articles exclusively for subscribers, so make sure to subscribe at the bottom of this page.
+I save some of my tips and articles exclusively for subscribers, so make sure to subscribe below.
 The feedback I've been getting from this exclusive group of readers has been amazing, so you definitely want to jump on the chance to get access to this additional resource.

 What a great concept for a website!
 I like how comprehensive and in-depth the articles are.
 Mainstream triathlon media don't offer anything like that.

-My articles have also been featured in many popular triathlon magazines and media outlets like Triradar, Beginner Triathlete, and others.
+Because of this focus on quality, my articles have been featured in many popular triathlon magazines and media outlets like Triradar, Beginner Triathlete, and others.

 Finally, I just want to say that Scientific Triathlon is not about me, it's about you.
 If there's any topic you think I should cover in one way or another, let me know right away.
 Some of the most valuable content around here has resulted directly from reader feedback.

-Thank you for being a Scientific Triathlon reader.
+Thank you for being a Scientific Triathlon follower.
 I look forward to getting to know you!

-I've been an endurance sports fanatic for many years, with road running being my main focus for a long time.
-Unfortunately, I got injured from trying to push myself to faster and faster times, and the injury turned out to be quite persistent.
-I realized that I didn't want to just lose all the endurance I had built up, and took up swimming and cycling in April 2015.
+I've been an endurance sports fanatic for many years, with road running being my main focus at first.
+As happens, I got injured from trying to push myself to faster and faster times.
+A bad case of chronic knee injury.
+I didn't want to lose all the endurance I had built up, so I took up swimming and cycling in April 2015.

 I had some very minimal road cycling experience at that point.
 As for swimming, although I could probably have gone the distance for a 1500 m swim, I had absolutely no technical ability and was horribly slow.